News & Media

 DroneUp, an autonomous drone delivery and logistics company, has received approval from the Federal Aviation Administration (FAA) to conduct Beyond Visual Line of Sight (BVLOS) drone deliveries in the U.S.

-26 January, 2024 FAA Grants DroneUp Approval for Beyond Visual Line of Sight Drone Deliveries
+Friday, January 26, 2024 FAA Grants DroneUp Approval for Beyond Visual Line of Sight Drone Deliveries

 With this approval, DroneUp is now authorized to start BVLOS operations immediately at Riverside Health System facilities.
 This development is a crucial step towards a broader deployment of BVLOS drone deliveries at various locations nationwide, both with existing and potential new customers.